kirkhu/WRO2025_FE-Fire-On-All-Cylinders/schemes/Vehicle_Chassis_Design/README.md

   - Reduced the overall template size.

   - Replaced the metal wire steering rod with a 3D printed component, significantly improving the rod's accuracy and enhancing the self-driving car's steering agility.
 However, the use of screws to connect LEGO parts in this version still constrained the steering angle.
-Therefore, the next iteration (V3.0) will switch to rounded cross axles and rounded steering racks (or rudder plates) to increase the steering range.
+Therefore, the next iteration (V3.0) will switch to rounded cross axles and Steering shaft holder to increase the steering range.
   </td>
   </tr>
   <tr>